Sunken Shrine of Our Lady of Lourdes of Cabetican: Structure

+The entryways to the partially-excavated church, once 7 m tall, are now barely more than a meter high.

 Designed as a triangular trapezoidal shrine with a sloping roof, the church measures 59.7 m wide at its east face, 56.6 m wide at its west face, and 36.8 m wide at its south side.
 Its north face is the narrowest at 10.6 m, where the church's roof soars to its present excavated-part height of 12.7 m.
 The entry doorways on the east and west sides of the shrine, now barely more than a meter high, used to be around 6 to 7 m high.
 The choir loft at the southern end of the church, previously 6.6 m from the floor, now hovers a mere 0.6 m from the church's present floor.
 Around 6 to 7 m of the church's interior space has remained buried.